 Steller Sea Lions do enjoy feeding on a wide array of fish species and cephalopods (octopus and squid species).
 Their incredible swimming ability allows them to easily catch approximately 6% of their body weight in food daily.

 Under the water – Steller sea lions are graceful and mesmerizing to watch under the water.
-During their stay in the local waters, they can be seen on land around Race Rocks, which also tends to be an incredible dive site.
-Diving with these animals is an unforgettable experience, as their playful nature and curiosity causes them to come within inches of your body.
-They also have the tendency to use you as a chew toy as well.
+During their stay in the local waters, they can be seen on land around Race Rocks, which is also an incredible dive site.
+Diving with these animals is an unforgettable experience, as their playful nature and curiosity brings them to within inches of your body.
+They also have the tendency to use you as a chew toy.

 Since the 1980s, it has been reported that a massive decline in the Stellar Sea Lion population has occurred, with over 75% of the population disappearing.
 The cause or combination of causes that have resulted in such a dramatic decrease in the population is unknown, and there are currently numerous studies being undertaken in order to determine the cause or causes of the population decrease.
 According to Vancouver Aquarium, factors that may be playing a key role in this decline include: overfishing of preferred prey stock, an increase in predation by Orca, and an increase in competition for food by other animals and humans.